EngageAll

 EngageAll aims to:

-• Promote wider inclusion, particularly for underrepresented students facing socio-economic or cultural barriers.
+• promote wider inclusion, especially for students facing socio-economic or cultural barriers

 Vision